uva-cci/cci-website/content/teaching/prep_master_project/index.md

 categories: ["Teaching in the Master Software Engineering"]
 authors:
 - anna
+- divya
-- damian
+- kostas
 author_notes:
-- "Coordinator and Teacher"
-- "Lecturer"
 ---

+During paper sessions, students learn skills to find, read and assess relevant scientific publications.
+They also learn to build argumentation structures needed for theory and analysis.